 Gonzalez, H., Gonzalez J.M., & Barnett, M.A.
 (Under Review).
 Wellbeing in Families with Incarcerated and Uninvolved Fathers.
 Paper submission to NCFR 76th Annual National Conference, Baltimore, MD.
 November, 2014.

 Gonzalez, J.M., Gonzalez, H., & Barnett, M.A.
 (Under Review).
 Parental School Involvement as a Protective Factor for School Success.
 Poster submission to NCFR 76th Annual National Conference, Baltimore, MD.
 November, 2014.

 Gonzalez, H., Gonzalez, J.M., & Barnett, M.A.
 (2014, April).
 Parental Monitoring and Children’s School and Behavioral Adjustment: Family Structure Comparisons in Low-Income Families.
 Poster submission accepted to SRCD 2014 Special Topics Meeting, Alexandria, VA.
 April, 2014.

 - Local Conferences:

 Gonzalez, J.M., & Barnett, M.A.
 (2013, July).
 Social Support Networks Among Low-Income Families During Middle Childhood.
-Paper Talk & Poster presented at the University of Arizona Undergraduate Research Opportunities Consortium Symposium, Tucson, AZ.
-July 2014.
+Paper & Poster submissions accepted and presented at the University of Arizona Undergraduate Research Opportunities Consortium Symposium, Tucson, AZ.
+July, 2013.